Collaborations

 The Richard Hunt Legacy Foundation is excited to partner with the Chicago Sculpture Exhibit (CSE) for the biennial Richard Hunt Award.

-In recognition of the internationally-heralded artist and Chicago native Richard Hunt, CSE continues to bring new perspectives and diversity to the public art world by offering financial support to emerging or mid-career sculptors for a new artwork sited at a prominent location in the city.
+CSE established the award in partnership with Hunt in 2021 to help bring new perspectives and added diversity to the large-scale public art world.
+The Richard Hunt Award offers financial support to emerging or mid-career sculptors for a new artwork sited at a prominent location in the city.
 The award is part of CSE’s mission to encourage a broader range of artists to design and fabricate large-scale outdoor public sculpture.

 The financial provision for the production of the work is $10,000, 80% provided for the planning and/or creation of the artist’s work and 20% dispersed upon installation.
 The sculpture remains on display for two years, and the CSE makes every effort to provide additional mentoring and assistance as requested.